 - rinsing with salt water, baking soda, or antibacterial mouthwash before eating

-A metallic taste and fatigue may be temporary side effects of medication or symptoms of pregnancy.
-They could also be the result of a more serious medical disorder.
+A metallic taste and fatigue may be temporary side effects of medication or symptoms of pregnancy or other conditions.

 Often, treating the underlying medical problem will resolve the symptoms.
 Anyone experiencing a metallic taste and fatigue should speak with a healthcare professional.